 Friendly Center: We support the ministry of Friendly Center, an inner-city mission on the north side of Toledo.
 A Zion member serves on the board of the center's auxiliary, and we raise funds to assist with various inner city ministries.

-Samaritan's Purse: Each Advent season, Zion prepares over 100 gift filled shoeboxes that will be distributed around the world through this ministry.
+Samaritan's Purse: Each Advent season, Zion prepares over 100 gift filled shoeboxes that will be distributed around the world through the Operation Christmas Child Program.

 Mountain Mentors: Members of the church support this ministry, which provides a full year of mentoring and assistance for at-risk teens in the Greater Toledo area.
 The Mountain Mentors work with a teen for a year, then take him/her on a wilderness/mountain climbing expedition in the White Mountains of New Hampshire.
 Followup programs are available for teens through Venture Scouting.